 The highlight of the Navratri celebration is the worship of Sakti swaroopas.
 Though the Navaratri celebration is over, some forms of Goddesses Sakthi is continued to be worshiped round the year through the Yanthras energized with mantras of those Sakthi deities for many reasons such as to derive prosperity, wisdom, peace in family, settle disputes, gain occult power, gain yogic and tantric powers and to use as talisman.
-The Yanthras are traditionally consecrated and energized by a priest with mantras which are closely associated to the specific deity and Yantras.
+The Yanthras are traditionally consecrated and energized by a priest with mantras which are closely associated to the specific deity.
 One of the prime Sakthi worshiped amongst them is Goddess Parvathi an incarnate of Adi Parasakthi whose divine drama brought several benefits to the universe.

 Shakti Pooja or worship of Shakti occupies very significant position in the spiritual world.
 Though various opinions have been aired on the origin of the cult, it is a universally accepted that Shakti worship constitutes a very important aspect of our religion specially after the drama of Daksha Yagna.
 From ancient scriptures as well as Tantra Shastra it is clearly evident that from 3rd century onwards Shakti worship has grown into prominence in various parts of the country.
-The Tantra Shastra emerged only after the divines emerged in the Daksha Yagna because the deities specific to tantra emerged only in the Daksha Yagna episode.
+The Tantra Shastra emerged only after the divines emerged in the Daksha Yagna because the deities specific to the tantra emerged only in Daksha Yagna.

 Various forms of Sakthi Swaroopas are creations from Goddess Adi Parasakthi in her manifestation as Goddess Parvathi, consort of Lord Shiva.
 There is no denial to the fact that Adi Parasakthi took the form of Goddess Parvathi and then only the other Sakthi manifestation in various forms emerged.
 Therefore one need to know the origin and history of Adi Parasakthi and how several female goddesses and divines in various forms were created by her through the epic Daksha Yagna divine drama for the welfare of mankind.

-When cosmic was created, Goddess Adi Parasakthi intended to stage a divine drama and took the form of Goddess Parvathi, which led to series of several events, emergence of worship places and manifestation of divines which not only benefited mankind in the Universe but also those engaged in occult, yogic and tantric practices for various purposes.
+When cosmic was created, Goddess Adi Parasakthi intended to stage a divine drama and took the form of Goddess Parvathi, which led to series of events, emergence of worship places and manifestation of divines which not only benefited mankind in the Universe but also those engaged in occult, yogic and tantric practices for various purposes.
 Unless Goddess Adi Parasakthi had manifested as Sati and caused self-inflicted death, the spiritual world in Hinduism would have not seen eleven Siva Peedas, 51 Sakthi Peedas, eleven Vishnu Peedas (Thirunangur Divya Desam temples), Lord Veerabhadra, Goddess Bhadrakali, Maha Vida Devis, Mohinis and Yoginis from Maha Vidya Devis, Lord Kala Bhairava, through him Astanga Bhairavas, 64 Yoginis by Astanga Bhairavas in courtship with Astra Matrikas, besides Lord Dakshinamurthi, the greatest Guru in the universe and finally the 51 syllables of Sanskrit.
 Thus the divine play enacted intentionally by Adi Parasakthi in her manifestation as Sati remains important milestone in the world of spirituality in Hinduism.
 The huge fleet of Mohini and Yoginis thus created together with Maha Vidya Devis, possessed enormous tantric and magical powers to aid and assist Parameswari in her crusade against demonic and asura forces at various stages.
 In short the epic Daksha Yagya play was enacted by Adi Parasakthi only.